Table of Contents

 Before You Begin…

 I recommend beginning at the Boston Common Visitor’s Center, located at 139 Tremont St, Boston, MA 02111.
 Here you can purchase a map and begin the official trail.
 And no, maps aren’t free.
-This building is also where most tours begin, but you can do the Freedom Trail as a self-guided tour easily.
+This building is also where most tours begin, including my BRAND NEW Airbnb tour!